When you arrive in Canada, you must quarantine for 14 days even if you don’t have any symptoms of COVID-19.

 Please note that procedures may change at any time without notice and that it is your responsibility to verify procedures regularly by checking federal and provincial government authorities’ websites.
 Guidelines are available on the websites of Immigration, Refugees and Citizenship Canada (IRCC), Québec government and the Public Health Agency of Canada; those guidelines take precedence at all times.

-You will also have to provide the Canada Border Services Agency your contact information through the ArriveCAN mobile app, an accessible web based form or on paper so that Government of Canada officials can contact you during your quarantine.
+You will also have to use ArriveCAN to provide your contact information so that Government of Canada officials can contact you during your quarantine.
+Using ArriveCAN is mandatory for travellers coming into Canada by air and is strongly recommended for travellers coming by.

 Université Laval will help you follow quarantine measures, but it otherwise assumes no responsibility for preparing your quarantine plan, for the contents of the plan, for having the plan approved, for the cost nor for seeing that the plan is followed.